Alamofire/Alamofire/Documentation/Usage.md

     }
 ```

-> `URLSession`'s, and therefore Alamofire's, progress reporting APIs only work if the server properly returns a `Content-Length` header that can be used to calculate the progress.
+> The progress reporting APIs for `URLSession`, and therefore Alamofire, only work if the server properly returns a `Content-Length` header that can be used to calculate the progress.
 Without that header, progress will stay at `0.0` until the download completes, at which point the progress will jump to `1.0`.

 The `downloadProgress` API can also take a `queue` parameter which defines which `DispatchQueue` the download progress closure should be called on.